17.1

 It is part clear and part obscure.

-This mixture makes what mind dreams up
+This mixture makes what mind dreams

 confusing and delusory.